erikvinicius/check-files-buffer/README.md

 it checks the entire file buffer, checking for invalid byte by byte and returning the offset from where the files are different

 ## Example:
- Creating a text file and typing anything inside, and making the copy of the same file and throwing the two in the tool through drag and drop the return will be <a href="#sucess" >Success<a/>
+ Creating a text file and typing anything inside, and making the copy of the same file and throwing the two in the tool through drag and drop the return will be [Sucess](#sucess)

 ## Results: